jornada-im/jornada-im.github.io/index.md

 ## For Researchers

-Jornada PIs, postdocs, students, and research scientists should visit the [For Researchers page](https://jornada-im.github.io/researcher_info) to find:
+Jornada PIs, postdocs, students, and staff scientists, visit the [For Researchers page](https://jornada-im.github.io/researcher_info) to find:

 - Metadata templates for preparing datasets for publication
 - Best practices for collecting data and metadata